xpring-eng/Xpring-SDK/README.md

 - Transaction Status
 - Payment History

-Xpring SDK provides the following features when used with the InterLedger Protocol protocol:
+Xpring SDK provides the following features when used with InterLedger protocols:
 - Sending payments
 - Checking account balance